hjkgrp/SESAMI_web/README.md

 This website is based on the [MOFSimplify](https://github.com/hjkgrp/MOFSimplify) website developed by the [Kulik Group](http://hjkgrp.mit.edu/) at MIT.

 For additional support, feedback, and inquiry, please raise a GitHub issue in this repo.
+For specific questions, contact Yongchul Chung at <span style="color:blue">drygchung@gmail.com</span>.

 # Sample Output
 For the downloadable figures generated on the website, a user can adjust the font type, font size, dot-per-inch (dpi), and legend to their liking.